SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 the ``Key`` type parameter is constrained to conform to the ``Hashable`` protocol and therefore ``String`` must also conform to the ``Hashable`` protocol.

-You can also replace a type parameter with a type argument that is itself a specialized version of a generic type (provided it satisfies the appropriate constraints and requirements).
+You can also replace a type parameter with a type argument that's itself a specialized version of a generic type (provided it satisfies the appropriate constraints and requirements).
 For example, you can replace the type parameter ``Element`` in ``Array<Element>`` with a specialized version of an array, ``Array<Int>``,